Buffalo Audubon Society

 Fun fact: Snapping Turtles are better adapted for walking on land than most other turtles

-About Snappy: Snappy looks scary but he is very used to people and has been around them his whole life.
+About Snappy: Snappy looks scary BUT he is comfortable with people as he's been around them his entire life.

 Picture